akgohain/vesicleEM/README.md

 # License

-VesicleEM is released under the MIT License.
+VesiclePy is released under the MIT License.
 See LICENSE file for details.